40 Best Louisiana Recipes From Louisiana Woman Blog

 Mardi Gras Salad With Asparagus

-This sweet and tangy marinated Mardi Gras Salad has the traditional purple, green, and gold colors of a Fat Tuesday celebration.
+This sweet-and-tangy marinated Mardi Gras Salad features the traditional purple, green, and gold colors of a Fat Tuesday celebration.
 It's served cold with a crisp bite, perfect for Mardi Gras season, but can be enjoyed anytime.

 Easy Corn Maque Choux, Cajun Side Dish Recipe